Are you a kind and caring person who wants to make a difference to people's lives? Then you might be interested in becoming a Reablement Assistant.

 Including every other weekend and bank holidays.

-The maximum hours are 25 per week.
+The maximum hours are 25 per week and these are guaranteed.
 A 25-hour contract is spread over 5 days.
 So you would only be working 5 hours within the shift but would need to be available for the whole shift.
 Rate of pay starts at £10.41 per hour.

 Having use of a car and a full driver’s licence is essential for this role.